dragonflyoss/Dragonfly/apis/README.md

 ### Design API

 With swagger installed in your local $PATH, you could start to design or update API of Dragonfly supernode.
-Here we need to underline that every change for API should be firstly added in [swagger.yml](swagger.yml) of Drgaonfly porject.
+Here we need to underline that every change for API should be firstly added in [swagger.yml](swagger.yml) of Dragonfly project.

 Let's us take an example: